Syncope toolkit

 • Screening of first degree relatives is recommended

-• GP's need to be aware of the DVLA guidance regarding syncope and driving and need to communicate this communicate this to patients and record the advice given.
+• GP's need to be aware of the DVLA guidance regarding syncope and driving and need to communicate this to patients and record the advice given.

 Back to top